shadezer0/TinkerMachine/content/blog/pihole.md

 +++
 title = "Setting up Pi-hole"
-date = "2022-04-05T21:28:42+05:30"
+date = "2022-04-07"
-tags = ["self-hosting", "technical"] draft = true
+tags = ["self-hosting", "technical"]
 +++

 This post will go over how to setup [Pi-hole](https://pi-hole.net/) on a Raspberry Pi.
 Pi-hole will be running from a Docker container and managed using Docker Compose.

 ### Initial Setup
-1. Download the [Raspbian OS Lite image](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-32-bit) and flash it onto the SD card using Balena Etcher.
+-  Download the [Raspbian OS Lite image](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-32-bit) and flash it onto an SD card using [Balena Etcher](https://www.balena.io/etcher/).
-2. Add an empty file named `ssh` in the root directory named boot once the flashing of the image is completed.
+-  Add an empty file named `ssh` in the root directory named boot once the flashing of the image is completed.
 Ensure that there is no extension to the file.
-3. Connect the Raspberry Pi to the router via ethernet.
-Wifi can also be setup but the process is slightly longer.
+-  Connect the Raspberry Pi to the router via ethernet.
+Alternatively, Wifi can be setup, but the process is slightly longer.
-4. Assign a static IP to the Pi through the router management settings so that the router doesn't the same IP through DHCP to any other device.
+- Assign a static IP to the Pi through the router management settings so that the router doesn't assign the same IP through DHCP to any other device.
+-  Try to SSH into the Pi with the static IP.
+In case you didn't assign a static IP from the earlier step, check the router management page to see what IP the router has dynamically assigned the Raspberry Pi.
-5. Get the latest updates for Raspbian and finish the initial setup.
+- Get the latest updates for Raspbian and finish the initial setup.

 ```bash
 sudo apt update && sudo apt upgrade -y